rkuo/NetworkOS/apache/apachecon2016/ApacheCon2016.md

 ### Zeppelin

-%zarvis? load slides
+%zarvis is a new plugin that load slides
-He button?
+Helium button in new version, Helium is in beta, Zeppelin-533 ->recommend applicaiton to be used

 Zeppelin 548/549 has access control
 Zeppelin 702/208 support r and sparkr

-Proposal:
+* Proposal:
-UX design (Jerermy Anderson)
+	* UX design (Jerermy Anderson)
-Isolated Interpreter per notebook (scope) pass data with z.put("key", "value"), graduation
+	* Isolated Interpreter per notebook (scope)
+	* pass data with z.put("key", "value"),

-interpreter process has interpret group has interpreter interpreter -> open, close, interpret methods required jvm in different instance notebookRepoSync
+* interpreter process has interpret group has interpreter
+	* metnod for interpreter -> open, close, interpret methods required
+* jvm in different instance
+* notebookRepoSync
-Apache Shiro to do authentication
+* Apache Shiro to do authentication
-Helium is in beta, Zeppelin-533 ->recommend applicaiton to be used mailling list, issue trader, github
+* mailling list, issue trader, github

 ### MLlib
 Databrick